ErikSeewald/docwen/README.md

 ## TODO
 - Multi-line macros currently break the docwen parser
-- Add a mode that allows for non-qualified function name matching (e.g. docs of child class override can be matched)
+- Add a mode that allows for non-qualified function name matching (e.g., docs of child class override can be matched)
 - Expand test suite